 5. Stick to a Healthy Diet

-6. Saline Solution
+1. Saline Solution

-7. Herbal Supplements
+2. Herbal Supplements

-Be very cautious not to let your cat anywhere near this as if ingested it can cause kidney failure and even death from salicylate intoxication which occurs from their inability to metabolize the herb correctly.
+When you’re looking for astringency, anti-inflammatory, and antiseptic qualities, Meadowsweet (or Filipendula Ulmaria) is a great addition to your toolkit.
+But be very cautious not to let your cat anywhere near this as if ingested it can cause kidney failure and even death from salicylate intoxication which occurs from their inability to metabolize the herb correctly.

-Medical Diagnosis and Treatment
+Veterinary Diagnosis and Treatment

 Examining Your Dog's Eye

 If you examine your dog’s eye and can clearly see a foreign body that you can safely remove, it is probably safe to do so; otherwise, leave the exam to the vet.